Great corporate culture doesn’t just happen

 My first company, Pure Software, was exciting and innovative in the first few years and bureaucratic and painful in the last few before it got acquired.
 The problem was we tried to systemize everything and set up perfect procedures.
 We thought that was a good thing, but it killed freedom and responsibility.
 After the company was acquired, I reflected on what went wrong.

-In an effort to separate itself from bureaucratic corporations, Netflix, with its 900 employees, abandoned the typical vacation allotment to opt for a sky’s-the-limit plan.
+In an effort to separate itself from bureaucratic corporations, Netflix abandoned the typical vacation allotment to opt for a sky’s-the-limit plan.

 Netflix isn’t the only company that has jumped on the all-you-want vacation bandwagon.
 IBM has a famously flexible time-off policy — letting employees leave early and take a day off on short notice, just so long as they have a handle on their workloads.